top of page

 Dubrovnik was a trading town from the 600's and the walls were built by the 1500.
 It has been partly destroyed by an earthquake in 1667 and recently in 1991-92 during Croatia's bid for independence, when it was bombed.

 Dubrovnik is one of Europe's best preserved and most popular walled cities.
-As you cross the drawbridge and enter the old town, what you will see first is the large fountain with 16 taps around the base for people to draw watr and a dome reservoir.
+As you cross the drawbridge and enter the old town, what you will see first is the large fountain with 16 taps around the base for people to draw water and a dome reservoir.

-Dubrovnik is one of Europe's best preserved and most popular walled cities.
-As you cross the drawbridge and enter the old town, what may strike you first is the sparkling cleanliness..... the wide main street shines and not even a tiny piece of dust can be seen.
+As you enter the main street, what may strike you first is the sparkling cleanliness.
+The wide main street shines and not even a tiny piece of dust can be seen.
 The streets not only look washed, but polished as well.

 Dubrovnik is a popular tourist town.
 The last time I visited was in mid-November, so the town was almost empty of tourists.
 The picture beside is not what it looks like in summer!